rbishop/rbishop.github.io/_posts/2014-03-12-agile-is-dead-angry-developer.markdown

 several teams at different companies.
 Guess what?
 All of them have claimed they are Agile.
 I've done my best during the interview process to get a feel for how they work without jeopardizing my candidacy for the job.
-My only regret is that I should have jeopardized my candidacy more by pro into their interpretation of Agile.
+My only regret is that I should have jeopardized my candidacy more by probing into their interpretation of Agile.

 I've been in a three day long sprint planning meeting for a 6 week "sprint."
 I've seen user story cards with nothing but "Make dashboard better" written on